 As competition for price-sensitive consumers increases, customer retention becomes much more of a challenge.
 Providing extra value to customers with the use of loyalty programs is an important element of the travel business model and social media is playing a key role in its development.

-Integrating social sharing and comments with existing loyalty programmes has become a simple and effective way to increase brand exposure on multiple social platforms.
+Integrating social sharing and comments with existing loyalty programs has become a simple and effective way to increase brand exposure on multiple social platforms.

-Marriott Hotels incentivizes members of its rewards program by awarding them with 2000 bonus points for referring their hotels to family and friends.
-In turn, newly referred customers are then awarded 2000 bonus points for each night for the first 5 days to encourage longer hotel stays.
+Marriott Hotels incentivizes members of its rewards program by awarding them with 2,000 bonus points for their hotels to family and friends.
+In turn, newly referred customers are then awarded 2,000 bonus points for each night referred for the first 5 days to encourage longer hotel stays.

 Social media adoption and usage varies widely between different regions around the world.
 Outbound travelers from the Middle East have a totally different set of expectations compared to their Western counterparts – luxury experiences are prioritized amongst anything else so it’s no surprise well-established homegrown luxury airlines rate highly for social media engagement in the region.

-Using local platforms such as VK.vom – Russia’s most popular social media platform – the UK-based flight comparison site has established itself in a unique position to engage with its Russian audience with inspirational images, special prices on last-minute flights and encourage user generated content.
+Using local platforms such as VK.vom – Russia’s most popular social media platform – the UK-based flight comparison site has established itself in a unique position to engage with its Russian audience with inspirational images, special prices on last-minute flights, and user generated content.

-Chinese holidaymakers conduct a considerable amount of research online before finalising their travel plans and travel companies with localised websites have the upper hand when it comes to successfully engaging with Chinese audiences.
+Chinese holidaymakers conduct a considerable amount of research online before finalizing their travel plans.
+Travel companies with localized websites therefore have the upper hand when it comes to successfully engaging with Chinese audiences.

-Platforms including Facebook and Instagram are banned so understanding the right platforms to target the eager Chinese Free Independent Travellers (FIT) market is essential to the travel sector’s success.
+Platforms including Facebook and Instagram are banned so understanding the right platforms to target the eager Chinese Free Independent Travelers (FIT) market is essential to the travel sector’s success.

-TripAdvisor – branded DaoDao in China – has become one of the most well-known western travel sites to dive into the waters of WeChat as well as InterContinental Hotels Group to connect with over 768 million daily logged in users – of whom 50% use the messaging app for more than 90 minutes a day.
+TripAdvisor – branded DaoDao in China – has become one of the most well-known western travel sites to dive into the waters of WeChat.
+They have also expanded into InterContinental Hotels Group to connect with over 768 million daily logged in users, 50% of whom use the messaging app for more than 90 minutes a day.